Exemption under Section 40

 - Form 7: S40E reporting - Report imports of products exempted under Section 40 (including Nil report)

-The department cross-checks information provided on quarterly reports with data provided by the Australian Customs and Border Protection Service.
-Inaccurate reporting and late submissions are offences under the Act.
+The Department cross-checks information provided on quarterly reports with data provided by the Australian Customs and Border Protection Service.
+Inaccurate reporting and late submissions are offences under the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.